RiskQuantDotCom/RiskQuantWebsite/content/pages/be-prepared.md

     theme: base
     backgroundColorCustom: ''
   headings:
-    heading: '"How is the work you do, and the budget you spend making a difference?"'
+    heading: '"How is the work you do, and the budget you spend making a difference?"  - Financial Services CEO'
     text: Executives are now demanding that cyber security performance is accountable, transparent and of business value.
-What are you doing to get that evidence?
   image:
     image: "/images/man.jpg"
     overlap: false